davidli731/Spring2022_ITCGD_Assessment3-4/README.md

 # Spring2022_ITCGD_Assessment3-4

 ## Overview
-Creating my own variation of the iconic PacMan game in Unity C#.
+Creating my own variation of the iconic PacMan game in Unity C# with a cowboy and bandits theme.

 ## Dev Installation
 * Unity (Developed using version 2022.1.8f1)